dylan-profiler/visions/docs/_sources/visions/getting_started/installation.rst.txt

 By default, `visions` includes dependencies for additional types such as images and geodata.
-You can install a more lightweight version by picking the dependencies that you really need:
+You can install a more lightweight version by installing only the specific dependencies you really need:

 .. code-block:: console